flutter/website/src/docs/deployment/ios.md

 1. On the next page, confirm the details and click **Register** to register your Bundle ID.

-### Create an application record on iTunes Connect
+### Create an application record on App Store Connect

-Next, you'll register your app on iTunes Connect:
+Next, you'll register your app on App Store Connect:

-1. Open [iTunes Connect][itunesconnect_login] in your browser.
+1. Open [App Store Connect][appstoreconnect_login] in your browser.
-1. On the iTunes Connect landing page, click **My Apps**.
+1. On the App Store Connect landing page, click **My Apps**.
 1. Click **+** in the top-left corner of the My Apps page, then select **New App**.
 1. Fill in your app details in the form that appears.
 In the Platforms section,